MileHacker Logo

 • Cycling is more enjoyable on quieter roads in the suburbs or on the islands (Bozcaada, Gökçeada).

-• No specific no-pedestrian-only zones or cyclists.
+• No specific no-go areas for pedestrians or cyclists.
 Exercise caution on busy roads.

-• Some local tour companies provide guided walking tours of Canakkale's historical center.
+• Some local tour operators offer walking tours with a guide of Canakkale's historical center.

 Specialized Transportation

 • Organized tour buses are common for day trips to Gallipoli Battlefields and Troy.
-Schedule these through local tour agencies or your hotel.
+Arrange these through local tour agencies or your hotel.

 • Canakkale city does not offer hop-on-hop-off bus services.